MicahCM/bond_court/README.md

 - _Uneven coverage of judges:_
 - _Over representation of weekend calls:_
 - _Over representation of call beginnings:_

-### Timeline

-1. 2022-05-02: Data published
-1. 2022-06-04: Data analysis completed, format as accessible documents, graphs will be labled and pretty
-1. 2022-07-29: Final paper uploaded
-1. Additional memos may be published as interesting findings emerge

 # Learn more about bond